 THE FIRE SPRINKLER INCENTIVE ACT

-With the Fire Sprinkler Incentive Act (FSIA) recently being reintroduced in the 114th Congress, the UA is actively working to help passage of this important piece of legislation.
+With the Fire Sprinkler Incentive Act (FSIA), H.R.
+1481, reintroduced in the 115th Congress, the UA is actively working to help passage of this important piece of legislation.
 FSIA will ensure the safety of America’s families and create jobs for the construction industry.
 FSIA will also benefit property owners by providing tax incentives to install and retrofit buildings with fire sprinkler systems by classifying them as five-year depreciable property.
 Currently, sprinkler systems in commercial buildings have a 39 years depreciation schedule and 27.5 years for residential structures.
 The FSIA, in previous Congress’, gained broad bipartisan support.

 Saving Lives & Reducing Property Damage